Admissions Criteria 2022-23

 Children who were not “looked after” immediately before being adopted, or made the subject of a child arrangement order or special guardianship order, will not be prioritised under rule 1.
 Applications made for these children, with suitable supporting professional evidence, can be considered under rule 2.

-1Child arrangements order – under the provisions of Section 14 of the Children and Families Act 2014, which amend Section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders which settle the arrangements to be made as to the person with whom the child is to live.
+1Child arrangements order – under the provisions of the Children and Families Act 2014, which amend Section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders which settle the arrangements to be made as to the person with whom the child is to live.

 2Special guardianship order – under 14A of The Children Act 1989, an order appointing one or more individuals to be a child’s special guardian or guardians.